5 Suggestions for Capturing Beautiful Landscapes in Bad Weather

 Fog is always moving so you know that your images will be unique and interesting.
 Just be careful not to overexpose your images with all of the whiteness in the image from the fog.
 Also, if you are near the fog your lens may develop moisture on the front of the glass so be careful this doesn’t affect your images.

-Lastly, it’s highly crucial that you pack gear that will help you with landscape photography in bad weather.
-A tripod is essential because a shaky camera is inevitable in bad weather since winds can put off a good shot.
-Also, you’re likely to come across uneven surfaces in nature so you’ll need a steady way to hold your camera.
-You may even need to consider using an anchor to help hold your tripod down for extra support.
+Lastly, it’s really important that you take gear that will help you with landscape photography in bad weather.
+A tripod is essential at the best of times for landscape photography, however during bad weather even more important because a shaky camera is inevitable in bad weather since winds can buffer the tripod and camera, creating micro movements.
+Also, you’re likely to come across uneven surfaces at your chosen location so you’ll need a steady way to hold your camera.
+You may even need to consider using an anchor to help hold your tripod down for extra support, but this can also be an issue if the anchor is moving around with wind.

 There are times when the weather is just too bad to get out there and shoot.
 Lets face it, no one wants to be standing outside in the freezing cold with rain blasting at you.
 When I have planned to shoot in a location and the weather turns bad, I make sure I stay warm and use the time to edit photos inside!
 Or keep an eye out in the car for the rain to stop and grab the photo before it starts raining again!